 What is Periodontal Disease?

 There are a wide range of diseases affecting the gums, which are grouped under the general heading of periodontal disease.
-All of these conditions are treated by the BCPI team.
-They include:
+All of these conditions are treated by the Brisbane City Periodontics and Implants team. gum disease conditions include:

 - Chronic Periodontitis